 According to the English Oxford Dictionary, a gyroscope is a "device consisting of a wheel or disc mounted so that it can spin rapidly about an axis which is itself free to alter in direction.
 The orientation of the axis is not affected by the tilting of the mounting."

 While this definition is great, it doesn't really explain how they work or why they are so important (granted we've trimmed the definition a little).
-To get a better understanding of this, we will first need to have a look at their "strange behavior".
+To get a better understanding of this, we will first need to have a look at their "strange behavior."

 Tricks of the trade

-Gyroscopes, in their most basic form, are a spinning wheel/disk on an axle.
-More complex examples will also be mounted on a metal frame, or set of moveable or immovable frames or gimbals for increased precision of the apparatus.
+Gyroscopes, in their most basic form, are a spinning wheel or disk on an axle.
+More complex examples will also be mounted on a metal frame or a set of moveable or immovable frames (or gimbals) for increased precision of the apparatus.

-Although they seem like simple objects on the surface they can perform some very strange tricks indeed.
+Although they seem like simple objects on the surface, they can perform some very strange tricks.

 When the wheel isn't spinning, gyroscopes are effectively over-engineered paperweights.
 If you try to stand one up, it will simply fall over (obviously).
 The key to them is in their spin.

 Perhaps you've played with gyroscopes as a child?
 Maybe you have a fidget spinner?
 If so, you'll remember how they can perform lots of interesting tricks.
 You can balance one on a string or your finger whilst it is in motion, for example.